 The heart is, above all, the emblem of love, and by this characteristic, the devotion to the Sacred Heart is naturally defined.
 However, being directed to the loving Heart of Jesus, it naturally encounters whatever in Jesus is connected with this love.
 A first extension of the devotion is from the loving Heart to the intimate knowledge of Jesus, to His sentiments and virtues, to His whole emotional and moral life; from the loving Heart to all the manifestations of Its love.

 When we designate Jesus as the Sacred Heart, we mean Jesus manifesting His Heart, Jesus all loving and amiable.
 Jesus entire is thus recapitulated in the Sacred Heart as all is recapitulated in Jesus.

 It is in the eleventh and twelfth centuries that we find the first indications of devotion to the Sacred Heart.
-Through the wound in the side of the wound Heart was gradually reached, and the wound in the Heart symbolized the wound of love.
-It was in the fervent atmosphere of the Benedictine or Cistercian monasteries that the devotion arose, although it is impossible to say positively what were its first texts or were its first votaries.
+Through the wound in the side, the wounded Heart was gradually reached, and the wound in the Heart symbolized the wound of love.
+It was in the fervent atmosphere of the Benedictine or Cistercian monasteries that the devotion arose, although it is impossible to say positively what were its first texts or its first votaries.
 To St. Gertrude, St. Mechtilde, and the author of the “Vitis mystica” it was already well known.

-The Marseilles plague, 1720, furnished perhaps the first occasion for a solemn consecration and public worship outside of religious communities.
+The Marseilles plague of 1720 furnished perhaps the first occasion for a solemn consecration and public worship outside of religious communities.
 Other cities of the South followed the example of Marseilles, and thus the devotion became a popular one.

 Devotion to the Sacred Heart Today